koberstine/redux-store/README.md

 ## Usage

-Navigate in console to main directory of project, run 'npm run develop' to run the application on Local Host.
-There is a 'build' script in package.json for deployment.
+Navigate in console to main directory of project, run 'npm run start' to run the application on Local Host.
+The 'start' script in package.json will detect a development environment and use 'start:dev' or a production environment and use 'start:prod' there is also a 'heroku-postbuild' script for deployment to Heroku.
+Once deployed on Heroku and connected to MongoDB Atlas, use 'heroku run npm run seed' to seed the datatbase.

 ## Credits